20k/crapmud_documentation/README.md

 Responses from the server to "client_command "s are of the form "command \<RESPONSE\>"

-Responses to "client_poll"s from the client are of the form "chat_api channel \<DATA\>".
-Data is formatted text with colour codes and should be displayed vanilla
+Responses to "client_poll"s from the client are of the form "chat_api channel_plus_data_length channel \<DATA\>".
+One poll response may give a string with multiple chat_api responses in, so this must be parsed appropriately

 The server sends no response for a "client_chat " command.
 Responses from the server should be stashed in a file somewhere, and reloaded next script run